Workiva/over_react_codemod/docs/boilerplate_upgrade.md

        pub global run over_react_codemod:boilerplate_upgrade --convert-classes-with-external-superclasses

-       You can use the -p flag to specify a path or glob to run the codemod on only some files: pub global run over_react_codemod:boilerplate_upgrade --convert-classes-with-external-superclasses -p "path/to/your/file.dart" pub global run over_react_codemod:boilerplate_upgrade --convert-classes-with-external-superclasses -p "lib/**.dart"
+       You can specify one or more paths or globs to run the codemod on only some files: pub global run over_react_codemod:boilerplate_upgrade path/to/your/file.dart another/file.dart --convert-classes-with-external-superclasses pub global run over_react_codemod:boilerplate_upgrade lib/**.dart --convert-classes-with-external-superclasses

 4. Once the migration is complete, you should notice that $superclassName has been deprecated.
    Follow the deprecation instructions to consume the replacement by either updating your usage to